below the ground and expect

 From cloud forests to flood, water connects us in every sense.

-Red Room Poetry’s Writing Water: Rain, River, Reef project commissioned celebrated poets and invited public submissions that look below the surface and reimagine our essential relationships with water.
-From the slow-moving waters of TarraWarra in Victoria to the extinction of corals and conversations with wetlands in Western Australia, poems are provocations to honour, remember and interrogate our responsibilities with water in a time of environmental change.
+Red Room Poetry’s Writing Water: Rain, River, Reef project commissioned celebrated poets and invited public submissions to peer below the surface and reimagine our essential relationships with water.
+From the slow-moving waters of TarraWarra in Victoria to the extinction of corals and conversations with wetlands in Western Australia, the collected poems are provocations to honour, remember and interrogate our responsibilities with water in a time of environmental change.

 Writing Water chapbook